Electric Kiwi: History

-In June 2019, Electric Kiwi lodged complaints with the Commerce Commission and the Advertising Standards Authority alleging that Meridian Energy was ‘greenwashing’ in their advertising claims of 100% renewable electricity, arguing that most energy generated in New Zealand enters a shared grid.
+In June 2019, Electric Kiwi lodged complaints with the Commerce Commission and the Advertising Standards Authority alleging that Meridian Energy was "greenwashing" in their advertising claims of 100% renewable electricity, arguing that most energy generated in New Zealand enters a shared grid.
 Both complaints were subsequently dropped by the authorities.

-In 2019, Electric Kiwi funded two studies by Auckland University of Technology on contemporary 'kiwi' identity.
+Also in 2019, Electric Kiwi funded two studies by Auckland University of Technology on contemporary kiwi'identity.
 After heavy rainfall and flooding in Southland in November 2019, Electric Kiwi and other small retailers complained to the Electricity Authority regarding the spilling of water from hydropower stations by competitors Meridian Energy and Contact Energy.
 Both companies stated they had acted appropriately.
 In April 2020, Electric Kiwi complained to the Electricity Authority that Genesis Energy had breached the government's Electricity Pricing Review Panel’s ban on 'win backs'—where retailers offer leaving customers improved deals to retain them.
 Genesis attributed the breaches to a clerical error.

-During the COVID-19 pandemic in May 2020, Electric Kiwi sponsored the 'Jam on Toast' live music festival, which was streamed online via Facebook.
+During the COVID-19 pandemic in May 2020, Electric Kiwi sponsored the "Jam on Toast" live music festival, which was streamed online via Facebook.

 In July 2024, Electric Kiwi stopped accepting new electricity customers due to elevated wholesale energy prices, stating that prices had risen by nearly 73% in the preceding six months.
 The company argued that at prevailing market rates, every new unhedged customer would be loss-making.
 Only existing customers were able to access Electric Kiwi's broadband services during this period.
 The company, which had previously lodged a complaint with the Commerce Commission in 2023 concerning alleged misuse of market power in the industry, accused regulatory authorities of inadequate action in response to sustained high prices and record profits among the four large generator–retailers (Mercury, Contact, Meridian, and Genesis).
 At the time, wholesale futures prices had nearly doubled since the original complaint, reaching record levels.

 In August 2024, Electric Kiwi expanded its services to include mobile phone offerings as a mobile virtual network operator (MVNO), using the 2degrees network.
 The new plans offered flexibility by allowing customers to increase data allowances during billing cycles.
 On 4 October 2024, Electric Kiwi announced that it was once again accepting new electricity customers, following improved wholesale conditions.
 The company stated it was pleased to welcome new households and reiterated its calls for market reform.
 Simultaneously, new customers gained the option to bundle or individually select Electric Kiwi's broadband and mobile services, enabling consumers to obtain electricity, internet, and phone plans from a single provider if desired.